Substitute vehicle expense reimbursement policy

 - customer does not carry the applicable Own Damage coverage.

-The table provides some examples of situations that may support a claims representative suggesting another option.
+The table provides examples of situations that may support the suggestion of another option.

 Applicable policy or legislation